Free · Open Source · Windows & macOS & Linux

 What is the status bar?

 The status bar is two lines at the bottom of the terminal.
 Line 1 shows your project name, model, context usage (progress bar), total tokens, session duration, and full path.
 Line 2 shows your session and weekly token usage with progress bars and time until each resets.
-Everything is color-coded — green below 50%, yellow 50–79%, red 80%+.
+Everything is color-coded - green below 50%, yellow 50–79%, red 80%+.
+The session and weekly bars come from Claude's rate-limit data, so they update when Claude finishes a reply (after each answer returns), not on a timer; a value is current as of the most recent response.
+Total tokens counts the whole session, including sub-agents.

 Ready to start?